This week: Interior MonologueEdited by: Joy

 Don't forget to support our sponsor!

-Your Drama Newsletter Editors: Adriana Noir Fyn Joy
+Your Drama Newsletter Editors: Adriana Noir Fyn: downside up-outside in Joy

 Thank you for reading our newsletters and for supporting us with feedback and encouragement.